ogm710811/Creating-a-Library-with-the-Angular-CLI/README.md

 3. Before using our newly generated library you need to build it >>> ng build --prod example-ng6-lib
 4. ALWAYS: Use the--prod flag when building your library.
 5. ALWAYS: In your test application import using your library by name and NOT the individual files >>> import { ExampleNg6LibModule } from 'example-ng6-lib';
+6. ALWAYS: Rebuild your library after making changes.

+## Generating Library Components

+When generating a component for our library we use the --project flag to tell the Angular CLI that we want the component generated in our library project. command >>> ng generate component foo --project=example-ng6-lib

+FOR COMPONENTS:
+Using export makes the element visible.
+Adding it to the entry file makes the class visible.

 ## Further help